DIY patio

 How long does it take to build a DIY patio?

-The time it takes to build a DIY patio can vary greatly depending on the size, complexity, and your level of experience.
-On average, a small to medium-sized patio can take a weekend to a week to complete.
+The time it takes to build a DIY patio can vary greatly depending on the size, complexity, and experience level of the homeowner.
+A simple paver patio can be completed in a weekend, while a more elaborate concrete or natural stone patio may take several days or even weeks.

-When should I call a professional instead of doing it myself?
+When should I call a professional for a patio project?

 Connect with certified professionals in your area